-Table 1-3 shows the estimated winter demand response potential where the avoided cost is below \$46.56/kW-mo.
-Only residential heating switches are cost effective.
+Table 1-2 shows the estimated winter demand response potential where the avoided cost is below \$39/kW-mo.
+Economic peak demand reduction potential totals approximately 0.8 MW or 0.3% of the District's modeled peak winter demand of 273 MW.
+Only industrial curtailment programs are cost effective.
 However, Residential CPP and TOU pricing could provide cost-effective demand reduction if the program is evaluated by bundling summer and winter costs and benefits.
-Residential TOU or CPP rates could add an additional 0.8 or 1.1 aMW of demand reduction potential respectively.
-Economic peak demand reduction potential totals approximately 6.0 MW or 2.1% of the District's recent historic peak winter demand of 284 MW (February 2018).
+Residential TOU or CPP rates could add an additional 1.7 or 1.2 aMW of demand reduction potential respectively.